Authorization

 role-viewer: KOUNCIL_VIEWER;viewer_group

-To get LDAP user groups in LDAP configuration we have to add few additional parameters (group-search-base, group-search-filter, group-role-attribute)
+To get LDAP user groups in LDAP configuration, add a few additional parameters (`group-search-base`, `group-search-filter`, `group-role-attribute`)

 kouncil: